cartergrant599/aionair/README.md

 ## <a name="contact">📞 Contact</a>

-If you have any queries or feedback, please feel free to reach out to me at my [email](mailto:mandeeparora132@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/deepsingh132/).
+If you have any queries or feedback, please feel free to reach out to me at my [email](mailto:cartergrant135@gmail.com)

 <br />
 <br />